MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 * Web API

 > [!NOTE]
-> Dataflows in Dataverse for Teams don't support non-premises data sources, such as on premises file locations.
+> Dataflows in Teams don't support non-premises data sources, such as on premises file locations.

-The following table lists the major feature differences between dataflows for Dataverse in Teams and dataflows in Dataverse.
+The following table lists the major feature differences between dataflows for Dataverse in Teams and dataflows for Dataverse.

 | **Dataflow capability** | **Dataverse for Teams** | **Dataverse** |
 | --- | --- | --- |